ziryanov/CCInfiniteScrolling/README.md

 # CCInfiniteScrolling

-These UIScrollView categories makes it super easy to add infinite scrolling functionalities to any UIScrollView (or any of its subclass).
+These UIScrollView categories makes it super easy to add infinite scrolling functionalities to any UIScrollView (or any of its' subclass).
 Instead of relying on delegates and/or subclassing `UIViewController`, CCInfiniteScrolling uses the Objective-C runtime to add the following 2 methods to `UIScrollView`:

 ```objective-c
 - (void)addTopInfiniteScrollingWithActionHandler:(void (^)())actonHandler;